 To learn more about booster seat laws in other cities in the US, you can check out the following links: California Booster Seat Law Indiana Booster Seat Law Michigan Booster Seat Law

-What Are Ohio rear facing car seat laws
+What Are Ohio rear-facing car seat laws?

-Ohio has specific laws in regards to car seats for children.
+Ohio has specific laws in regard to car seats for children.
 Children who are less than 4 years old and 40 pounds must use a car seat that is appropriate for their height and weight.